Barefoot-Dev/twitter-bot/README.md

 # Usage

+In this package, each handle requires corresponding twitter  credentials and has its own config entry.

 Create and fill a credentials.json and config.json, based on the example file of each, before running main.py.
 You will need to get the Twitter API keys from their developer portal.

-In this package, each 'account' has a corresponding twitter handle, credentials, and config entry.

 ### Follow accounts based on search terms in the config:
-`python main.py -a <account`>
+`python follow.py -h <handle`>

 ### Unfollow accounts:
-`python unfollow.py -a <account>`
+`python unfollow.py -h <handle>`